 Take for example the case of pharmaceuticals.
 Drugs are not only patented, they are also regulated by the government in a myriad of ways.
 Under the current system, to achieve FDA approval in the United States requires costly clinical trials - and the results of those trials must be made freely available to competitors.
 Certainly, abolishing patents and simultaneously requiring firms that conduct expensive clinical trials to make their results freely available to competitors, cannot be a good reform.
 Here patents can only be sensibly eliminated by simultaneously changing also the process by which the results of clinical trials are obtained, first, and, then, made available to the public and to competitors in particular.
-We will come back to the specifics of the pharmaceutical industry later, when listing some of the good things one can reasonably consider "doable" even in the short run.
+We will come back to the specifics of the pharmaceutical industry later, when listing some of the desirable policies one can reasonably consider "doable" even in the short run.

 What this example suggests is that abolition must be approached by smaller steps, and that the sequencing of steps matters.
 Gradual reform is necessary both because of the need for other institutions, such as the FDA, to reform in parallel, and also because it is a political necessity.
 The number of people prospering thanks to intellectual monopoly is large and growing.
-While some of them have accrued so much wealth that one should not really worry about Tom Cruise's pauperization in the wake of intellectual monopoly abolition, for many other this is not the case.
+While some of them, such as movie stars, have accrued much wealth, for many others this is not the case.
 For many ordinary people intellectual monopoly has become another way of earning a living and, while most of them would be able to earn an equally good or even better living without it, many others need time to adjust.
+Further, and again in analogy with trade barriers, while the number of people who would benefit from the elimination of intellectual monopoly is large and growing, the gain each one of them perceives as likely is small.
+In spite of the brouhaha surrounding the "pirating" of popular music and movies, the direct personal saving from copyright reduction or even abolition would not be substantial as music, movies and books are a tiny share of household consumption.
+In the case of medicines and software, consumers' potential saving may be more substantial but harder to perceive.
+Finally, and most importantly, if in the 1950s or 1960s the average citizen of the world could hardly forecast the tremendous improvement in her standard of living that free trade would have brought about within thirty years, even harder it is now to perceive the incremental technological advances that a progressive elimination of intellectual monopoly could bring about in a couple of decades.